pypa/cibuildwheel/docs/options.md

 !!! tab examples "pyproject.toml"

     ```toml

-    # Install something required for the build (you might want to use pyproject.toml instead)
     [tool.cibuildwheel]

+    # Install something required for the build
+    # (you might want to use build-system.requires instead)
     before-build = "pip install pybind11"

     # Chain commands using && or make an array.
-    [tool.cibuildwheel.linux]
+    before-build = "python scripts/install-deps.py && make clean"
     before-build = [
-        "yum install -y libffi-dev",
+        "python scripts/install-deps.py",
         "make clean",
     ]

     # Run a script that's inside your project
-    [tool.cibuildwheel]
     before-build = "bash scripts/prepare_for_build.sh"

     # If cibuildwheel is called with a package_dir argument, it's available as {package}
-    [tool.cibuildwheel]
     before-build = "{package}/script/prepare_for_build.sh"
     ```

-    In configuration mode, you can use an inline array, and the items will be joined with `&&`.
+    In configuration mode, you can use a array, and the items will be joined with `&&`.
 In TOML, using a single-quote string will avoid escapes - useful for
     Windows paths.

 !!! note
-    If you need dependencies installed for the build, we recommend using `pyproject.toml`'s `build-system.requires` instead.
+    If you need Python dependencies installed for the build, we recommend using `pyproject.toml`'s `build-system.requires` instead.
 This is an example `pyproject.toml` file: